 - Research Ethics Board (REB).

-prior to the initiation of clinical trial.
+before the initiation of a clinical trial.

 The CTA should be sent directly to the appropriate Directorate:

 - CTAs involving pharmaceutical drugs should be sent to the Therapeutic Products Directorate (TPD).